deephaven/deephaven-core/demo/web/src/main/notebooks/Python_AI/00 Deephaven with PyTorch.md

 ## Import the data

-We will now import our data into Deephaven as a Pandas DataFrame and as a table.
+Let's import our data into Deephaven as a Pandas DataFrame and as a table.
 The Iris dataset is available in many different places.
 We'll grab it from a CSV file at a URL in our Examples repository.

 ```python
 iris_raw = read_csv("https://media.githubusercontent.com/media/deephaven/examples/main/Iris/csv/iris.csv")